 The trade-off: you have to keep the browser tab open.
 Your phone's auto-lock will pause it.
 There is no trip recording, no history, no offline map.
 For a one-off measurement (verifying your car dashboard, checking a treadmill, settling a bet), this is perfect.
 For ongoing use, install something.

-Best free iOS app: our GPS Speedometer
+Best free iOS speedometer: our GPS Speedometer

 If you prefer a non-our-product option: Speedometer & GPS by Smart Tools Co (free with banner ads, decent feature set) and Speedometer 55 Pro (one-time paid, no ads, extensive customization) are both well-rated and widely used.